simform-solutions/Advanced-ReactNativeBoilerPlate/README.md

 ## <div style="display: flex;align-items: center;"><img src="https://eslint.org/img/logo.svg" width="35" title="eslint" style="vertical-align: middle;"> Eslint Compliant</div>

 This project adheres to "eslint:recommended" style guide.
 We have setup and enabled eslint for this project.
 We suggest that you keep following it.
+There are pre-commit hooks implemented to prevent bad commits.
+So if you don't lint your code before commiting it, you won't be able to commit it.

 **To Lint**